deytalytics/dataproductpoc-docs/dp-poc.md

 6. Can store the datasets in a queue, file or relational database table
 6. Can provide the datasets in more than 1 format (JSON or CSV) to the output data port
 7. Can be secured via basic authentication and authorisation also be imposed to prevent authenticated users who don't have permission to access a particular data set from doing so.
-8. That the data set provided by the REST API can be consumed by a client application e.g Power BI
+8. That the target data can be securely consumed by a client application e.g Power BI or Python code.

 This should be sufficient to prove the concept.